Why do clubs have Insurance?

 Bowls WA has a partnership with Domina BCiB – the Bowling Club Insurance Brokers and recommend them to all Bowling Clubs to discuss club insurance needs.

-The following PDF documents will provide you with a good understanding of what Domina BCiB can offer.
+The following links will provide you with a good understanding of what Domina BCiB can offer.